(April 1966)

 Tomahawk / promo (ad from the publisher) / 0.33 page (report information)

-Strange But True / text article / 1 page (report information)
+Strange but True / text article / 1 page (report information)

 Jack Miller ?